 If you’re looking for a great warm weather cocktail, make this Painkiller Drink recipe!
 Coconut, pineapple, rum, and orange- what’s not to love?

 These Painkiller Cocktails live up to their name.
 They definitely take away your pain- although I’m not sure if that’s due to the alcohol literally numbing your pain, or the fact that they are SO GOOD that you can’t possibly remain sad or mad while you’re drinking them.
+For other pain-relieving products that won’t break the bank, you can try one of those cbd edibles.

 The morning after experimenting with this drink and trying it out on my friends, I received the following text.